About the International Mentoring Association

 - The Executive Committee consists of the IMA officers who are elected by Board and include: the President, the President-Elect, and the Secretary-Treasurer.
 Officers serve two-year terms and preside over the day-to-day operation of the IMA.

-The IMA is housed at the office of the University of New Mexico Mentoring Association, Albuquerque, New Mexico, USA, which handles membership and the IMA’s business activities.
+The IMA is housed at the office of the University of Florida, Gainesville, Florida, USA, which handles membership and the IMA’s business activities.

 Who Can Join